 Staff and pupil confidence in Mathematics has improved over the academic year.
 The reviewed and refined curriculum supports and scaffolds next steps through the mastery approach, promoting confidence and attitudes towards Mathematics.
-This has not had a significant impact on data across the school, although progress of PP children is stronger than non PP pupils.
+Data shows that this approach is having a greater positive impact on disadvantaged pupils.